Water for the Food Forest

 The Lie of the Land

-Our food forest is on a gentle south facing slope.
+Our vegetable garden is on a gentle south facing slope.
 Two years ago we cleared the straggly pines that were there there and began the process of laying out beds and terracing the slopes.
 We had the use of a digger for the initial clearing and to lay out the old chestnut beams that were in the house to make the terraces.
 The terraces are not formal and not dug out; we are just using the beams to support the downhill side of the beds as we slowly build them up over time with mulch and wood chips.
 The aim is to retain rain water and minimize soil erosion from water running down the slope.
 We’ve done most of the rest of the work by hand, mostly just Dean and I, with a few hours here and there from various visitors.

 We get around 100cm of rain in a year, which should be plenty to keep the garden growing throughout the year – if we can keep it in the ground!
 The wettest months are November and March, but we can get showers throughout the year and cloudbursts in late summer.
 This province, Lugo, is named after Lugo the Celtic god who wielded a spear of lightning.
 Lughnasa, the first week of August (thereabouts) is when he brings lightening and thunderstorms to recharge the earth.
 Lugh is a Bearer of the Grail.